Adesdesk/Custom-Subnet-with-Avalanche-HyperSDK/README.md

 ```

 * Interact with your own HyperChain!
-* Use the demos included in the README file of the 'tokenvm' folder
+* Use the demos included in the README file of the 'tokenvm-clone' folder
 * To close your Local Avalanche Network run killall avalanche-network-runner

 ## Help